marcelatuler/Risk-and-Control/CryptographyTutorial.md

 ---

 ## Step 4: Digital Signatures
+We can also create a digital signature with a private key and verify it with the public key.

 Here we also learn how a signed message digest could be used to guarantee the integrity of a message.
 Signing the digest instead of the message itself gives much better efficiency.

+A message digest is a fixed-size, unique fingerprint of a message, created using a hash function (such as SHA-256).
+It represents the contents of the message in a compact form.
+If the message changes, even slightly, the digest will also change — making it a reliable way to detect tampering.
+* Hashes (SHA-256): Hash functions like SHA-256 convert any input message into a fixed-length output (digest).
+These are one-way functions — you cannot recover the original message from the digest — and any change in the input will produce a different output.

-If you want to encrypt a message using the private key, the keyword you should look for in the API is sign, and the output is commonly called as a signature:
+If you want to encrypt a message using the private key, the keyword you should look for in the API is `sign`, and the output is commonly called a **signature**.

-Conversely, if you want to decrypt the output signature, the keyword in the API is verify.
-There will be no output here if the verification succeeds (the decrypted signature matches the initial message), but a VerficationError will be raised if otherwise.
+Conversely, if you want to decrypt the output signature, the keyword in the API is `verify`.
+There will be no output if the verification succeeds (i.e., the decrypted signature matches the initial digest), but a VerificationError will be raised if it fails.

-But don’t be fooled!
-Verification is a decryption, and signing is an encryption.
-They just have different names that are tied to their purpose.
+But don’t be fooled! **Verification is a form of decryption**, and **signing is a form of encryption**.
+They just have different names that reflect their specific purpose.

+We can also create a digital signature with a private key and verify it with the public key.

 ### Step 4.1: Sign a message with the private key
+In this step, we use the private RSA key to generate a digital signature for the message.
+Instead of signing the full message directly, we sign a message digest — a compact, unique fingerprint of the message produced using a hash function (SHA-256).
+This improves performance and ensures message integrity.
+ * The `.sign()` function then encrypts that digest with your private key.

+We also utilise PSS padding, which injects randomness into the signature process, ensuring that the same message signed multiple times produces different outputs.
+This enhances security by preventing signature replay attacks.

+The resulting output is a digital signature, which proves that the message was created by the owner of the private key and that the message has not been altered.

 ```python
 signature = private_key.sign(